briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

 3. _(c)_ The Mayor may contract for Professional Design Services related to a Public Works Contract when the amount of the Professional Design Services is less than fifty thousand dollars ($50,000).
-The Mayor may determine the Professional Design Firm’s qualifications and abilities in such manner as the Mayor deems most suitable.
+The Mayor may determine the Professional Design Firm's qualifications and abilities in such manner as the Mayor deems most suitable.

 4. _(d)_ In the event that the cost of the Professional Design Services for a Public Works Contract will equal or exceed fifty thousand dollars ($50,000), the Council shall have the authority, by motion passed by majority vote, to authorize the Mayor to sign such Professional Design Services contract.
-Council may satisfy itself as to the Professional Design Firm’s qualifications and abilities in the manner it deems most suitable.
+Council may satisfy itself as to the Professional Design Firm's qualifications and abilities in the manner it deems most suitable.
 (Ord.
 2013-29.
 Passed 5- 13-13.)